Kavana-tech/Kavana-tech/README.md

 😄 Pronouns: she/her

-⚡ Fun fact: I enjoy solving coding challenges on platforms like HackerRank in my free time, and I'm passionate about making the web a more inclusive and accessible space for everyone!
+⚡ Fun fact: I enjoy solving coding challenges on platforms like HackerRank ,Leetcode in my free time, and I'm passionate about making the web a more inclusive and accessible space for everyone!